Plan your career path

 M – Make your goals meaningful, motivational and measurable.
 Make sure they include clear criteria to determine progress and accomplishment.

 A – Your goals should be action-orientated and attainable.
-There should be a 50 percent or greater chance of success.
+There should be a 50% or greater chance of success.

 R – Ensure goals are realistic, rewarding, result-orientated and relevant to you personally.